 The damage done, our offer to buy drinks was rescinded and we were told to leave.
 Please note my posse has been kicked out of this place countless times over the years.
 I mean an astronomical amount.
 He always let us back in next visit no matter how mischievous, errant, or disorderly.
 Smugly I remind him of this on my way out, according to Val.
 Which is why he made an example of me Saturday night.
 He in fact had the right black girl.
 From the jump it was asinine, my signature coiffure could not be mistaken.

 I was flummoxed, not that I just bragged earlier that evening that I hadn’t been kicked out of a bar in years, not only because I returned two days later after my statement, but because I should be eternally banned.
 Hand to god a group of people wouldn’t have deserved it more.
 Never have we exhibited any signs that we would behave.
-Time and time again we’ve only proven that we weren’t about shit, lawless heathens the lot of us.
+Time and time again we’ve only proven that we weren’t about shit.
 And still we are redeemed.
 Via: Afropunk